Ehrengard: The Art of Seduction: Production

 Queen Margrethe II of Denmark designed 51 costumes for the film, as well as 81 decoupages that made up the basis for the sets.
 She is credited as set and costume designer, but was not paid by the production companies for her contributions.

 The film project was developed for over a decade by Jacob Jørgensen and JJ Film.
 Anders August ("The Marco Effect") wrote the screenplay adapted from Ehrengard (1963), a novel by Karen Blixen.

 Marcella Dichmann from SF Studios and Netflix were involved in production, with Netflix also serving as distributor.
 Bille August directed the film.

+Concurently with the film, Netflix released a behind-the-scenes documentary about its making called Lifting the Veil: Behind the Scenes of Ehrengard.

 Release

 The film was released on Netflix on 14 September 2023.